 The large guns or field artillery used during the campaign were called “Screw guns”.
 These were so-called because they could be broken down for transport by donkey through the sometimes difficult terrain.
 They could then be reassembled by screwing the two halves of the barrel together.

+Also in the collection are these shots of Mari Indus Railway Station.
+Perhaps the troops started or eventually ended up here as the campaign ended?
 “66, a GS class 2-8-2 locomotive, was a product of the North British Locomotive Company in Glasgow, 22770 of 1931.
 It was delivered to the Kalabagh – Bannu Railway which had a branch to Tank.
 The bridge across the Indus was opened in 1931.
-In practice the line was operated by the North Western Railway of India, hence the NWR on the tender. ”
+In practice the line was operated by the North Western Railway of India, hence the NWR on the tender. “

 With thanks to Northampton Museums Flickr stream for help with identification.
 They seem to have a similar set of images taken on different days perhaps with different troop movements.
 Thanks to John Driver for use of his images.